THE CONSTITUTION OF THE UNITED CHEROKEE NATION

 Sec.
-3- Until such time as the elders of each clan have been designated and the Star Council fully populated, a committee of United Cherokee Nation of Indians members shall make recommendations and vote upon the ascension of those thought qualified to become a clan elder.
+3- Until such time as the elders of each clan have been designated and the Star Council fully populated, a committee of United Cherokee Nation members shall make recommendations and vote upon the ascension of those thought qualified to become a clan elder.
 Once an elder is chosen, he or she immediately becomes a member of the Star Council.
 When all seven elders of the various clans are seated, the Star Council will be altogether realized.
 In cases of necessity, an elder may, temporarily, hold authority over more than one clan.
 Any additional clan elderships held by one elder must be immediately surrendered when a suitable elder is found to fill that position.

 Sec.
 6- The appropriate means of meeting and voting shall be decided by the Star Council members and may include electrical or electronic devices.

 Sec.
 7- All members in good standing of The United Cherokee Nation, having demonstrated wisdom, maturity and leadership, may aspire to an eldership and, thus, a seat on the Star Council.
 No member who is of unsound mind or a felon will be considered for an eldership or Star Council seat.
 Other qualifications and/or disqualifications may be added by said Council as they see fit.

 Sec.
 8- The members of the Star Council shall, in all cases except those of treason, felony or breach of the peace, be privileged from arrest during their attendance at said Council and in going to and returning from the same.

 Sec.
 9- The Star Council shall be the sole judge of the qualifications and retention of its members.

 Sec.
 10- The Star Council may determine the rules of its proceedings and punish its members for disorderly or inappropriate behavior.